On the functoriality of marked families: Gr obner strata

 is either $\{0\}$ or $A$. \end{definition}

 Therefore, the definition of $\GSFunctor{J}{\sigma}$ given in \eqref{eq:gsSet} is correct and non-ambiguous if we assume that $J$ is a monomial ideal and restrict the set of ideals $I$ to those that are monic.
-To this aim, we follow the line of the definition of marked functor and consider the ideals $I$ that are generated by a suitable set of polynomials, marked on $J$, that we expect to form a Gr\"obner basis.
-Indeed, an ideal $I \subset A[\xx]$ admits a reduced Gr\"obner basis if, and only if, $I$ is a monic ideal (see \cite{Aschenbrenner,Pauer,Wibmer}).
-Hence, the \emph{reduced} Gr\"obner basis takes the shape
+To this aim, we follow the line of the definition of marked functor and consider the ideals $I$ that are generated by a suitable set of polynomials, marked on $J$, that we expect to form a reduced Gr\"obner basis.
+Indeed, an ideal $I \subseteq A[\xx]$ admits a reduced Gr\"obner basis if, and only if, $I$ is a monic ideal (see \cite{Aschenbrenner,Pauer,Wibmer}).
+We recall that a \emph{reduced} Gr\"obner basis is a Gr\"obner basis composed by polynomials with leading coefficient equal to $1_A$ and such that no term other than the leading one is contained in the initial ideal.
+More precisely, the reduced Gr\"obner basis takes the shape

 This is a $J$-marked set, considering the marking given by the term ordering, i.e.~$\Ht(g) = \IN{\sigma}(g)$.
-Furthermore, $G_J$ is a $J$-marked basis, since for $I=(G_J)\in \GSFunctor{J}{\sigma}(A)$ the monomials in $\cN(\IN{\sigma}(I))=\cN(J)$ are even a basis of the $A$-module $A[\xx]/I$.
-Then, we can rewrite $\GSFunctor{J}{\sigma}(A)$ as
+Furthermore, $G_J$ is a $J$-marked basis, since for $I=(G_J)\in \GSFunctor{J}{\sigma}(A)$, the monomials in $\cN(\IN{\sigma}(I))=\cN(J)$ are even a basis of the $A$-module $A[\xx]/I$.
+Then we can rewrite $\GSFunctor{J}{\sigma}(A)$ as